department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 ---
 <div class="va-introtext">

-Find out how we determine your disability rating, and what additional factors can increase your monthly compensation payments.
+Find out how we determine your VA disability rating, and what happens if you have more than one disability.

 </div>